PWD2/Sgrstlfr.v1.0/README.md

-# Descrption: Sgrstlfr(Synthetic genome reconstrution by single tube long fragment reads)
+# Descrption: Sgrstlfr (Synthetic genome reconstrution by single tube long fragment reads)

 ## This software is order to assembly the synthetic yeast chromosome by the stLFR sequence !!!

 The SCRaMbLE[1] genome has a complex structure, which brings great difficulty to conventional assembly methods.
 Moreover, due to the limitations of the short read length of Syngenor(https://github.com/baderzone/scramble_2016), which is currently developed based on next-generation sequencing technology, 60% of the SCRaMbLE genome cannot be accurately analyzed [2].
 However, fully reconstructing the SCRaMbLE genome is of great significance for the downstream application research of synthetic yeast genome.
 Therefore, in order to solve the above technical problems, we use the virtual long molecular interval sequencing technology developed by BGI, stLFR[3] (single-tube long-read sequencing technology), this technology uses the method of next-generation sequencing to sequence the same barcode ( barcode) long molecules are sequenced, so that the short reads from the same long molecule after sequencing contain the same barcode, that is, the short reads of the same barcode have an adjacent relationship (adjacent relationship), so to some extent, It is equivalent to "long molecule".
 This software is based on the principle of the proximity relationship of long molecules, which solves the problem of path branching caused by variation in the genome assembly process, and achieves the purpose of accurately assembling the SCRaMbLE genome.

-# The simple useage
+## The simple useage
-The program only needs to contain the following basic parameters to run
+The tools only needs to contain the following basic parameters to run

-$$
 --fa : The fasta file of the unSCRaMbLE genome that has been indexed.

 --fq1 :  fastq 1 file of stLFR paired-end sequencing.